Race Readiness

 > 4:3030 km/wk20 km

 For a half marathon with a target under 1:35, that would be roughly 45 km/week and an 18 km long run.
-Yama derives these values for each distance from your specific target time — or, if no target is given, from your VDOT-predicted best time.
+Yama derives these values for each distance from your specific target time — or, if no target is given, from your predicted best time.
+You can produce such a prediction from a recent race time yourself with the pace calculator.

 What is a "qualifying" long run?